 Every compliant hemp product must display:

 Governor Josh Green signed HB 1482 into law on July 2, 2025, establishing a comprehensive registration system for hemp product distributors and retailers.
-Beginning January 1, 2026, this legislation creates new compliance obligations:
+Since January 1, 2026, this registration requirement has been in effect, and the DOH has begun enforcing it:

 The following entities are exempt from registration requirements: